-Three months ended September 30, 2015 compared to September 30, 2014
+Three months ended December 31, 2015 compared to December 31, 2014

-The Corporation's net loss was \$290,896 for the quarter ended September 30, 2015 (2014 - \$140,044).
-Work completed in the quarter was primarily the second phase of diamond drilling at the Storø exploration project.
-The four largest components of the quarterly loss, in descending order, were Exploration Expenses, Consulting Fees, G&A and Advertising and Promotion, reflecting this focus.
-The top four components in 2014 were Cosulting Fees, Advertising and Promotion, Exploration Expenses and Accounting and Legal Fees, reflecting the activities involved in reorganizing the Corporation, financing the Corporation and planning the work on the Storø Project..
+The Corporation's net loss was \$161,464 for the quarter ended December 31, 2015 (2014 - \$130,098).
+Financial activity in the quarter was primarily related to final costs related the second phase of diamond drilling at the Storø exploration project for which the field work was completed in the prior quarter.
+The largest component of the quarterly loss was recognition of the second vesting tranche of the stock options granted six months earlier, a non-cash transaction.
+After this came Consulting Fees for management personnel, Investor Relations and Rent for the office in descending order, as might be expected for a quarter of largely corporate focus.
+The top four components in 2014 were Exploration Expenses, Consulting Fees, Rent, and Travel, reflecting the activities involved in the initial work at the Storø Project.

-Three months ended September 30, 2015 compared to September 30, 2014
+Nine months ended December 31, 2015 compared to December 31, 2014

-The Corporation's net loss was \$858,816 for the six months ended September 30, 2015 (2014 - \$770,318).
-Work in the period was mainly finalization of the Phase 1 Storø drilling program, completion of the Phase 2 Storø drilling program and continued integration of the terrain and mineralization data into the three dimensional modelling.
+The Corporation's net loss was \$1,020,280 for the nine months ended December 31, 2015 (2014 - \$900,416).
+Work in the period was mainly finalization of the Phase 1 Storø drilling program, completion of field work on the Phase 2 Storø drilling program and continued integration of the terrain and mineralization data into the three dimensional modelling.
 This was in addition to the general and administrative activities including the operation and financing of the Corporation and its subsidiary.
-In 2014 the period was much less active operationally and the dominant component of its net loss was \$567,734 in reverse acquisition costs which are fully described in the financial statements.
-Operationally, the Corporation focused during the period in 2014 on reorganizing the Corporation, financing the Corporation, reviewing and digitizing historical data and planning the work on the Storø Project.
+In 2014 the equivalent period was much less active operationally and the dominant component of its net loss was \$567,734 in reverse acquisition costs which are fully described in the financial statements.
+Operationally, the Corporation focused during the period in 2014 on reorganizing the Corporation, financing the Corporation, reviewing and digitizing historical data, planning the work on the Storø Project and completing part of the Phase 1 drilling.